El Jadida: Economy

 The city is a significant tourism destination thanks in part to its UNESCO-recognized historic heritage.
 A large five-star resort, the Mazagan Beach Resort, was opened in 2009 besides the nearby town of Azemmour, named in reference to the historic Portuguese fort.
 The resort was part of a wider strategy launched in 2001 by King Mohammed VI to boost tourism in Morocco by creating, with the help of foreign investors, large coastal resorts in El Jadida, Essaouira, Saïdia, and other cities on the Moroccan coast.
 The city is also a popular summer holiday resort for Moroccan families.

 Since the 1980s the city's economy has benefited from the large industrial complex at Jorf Lasfar, located some 20 kilometres to the south.
-The complex, managed by the Office Chérifien du Phosphore, is the main processing center for the region's phosphate reserves and its port is used for exporting its related products.
+The complex, managed by the Office Chérifien des Phosphates, is the main processing center for the region's phosphate reserves and its port is used for exporting its related products.
 It also serves as a base for other industries.